dear-mahmud-bd/tourism-management-client/README.md

 - To set dynamic title use `react-helmet`.
 - Using `react-hook-form` to manage form data easily.
 - Google `firebase` is used for authentication and authorization.
+- To show the message, the website used `sweetalert2` and `react-toastify`.
+-